-Calculating the cost of your economic damages typically involves ensuring all accident-related expenses are known.
-Once your accident-related bills are received, your legal team can help you tally these expenses.
+Calculating the cost of your economic damages typically involves ensuring you account all accident-related expenses.
+Once you receive all your accident-related bills, your legal team can help you tally these expenses.

 You might also be entitled to the following recoverable noneconomic damages:

 Assigning a value to your noneconomic damages can be a much more complex undertaking.
 Your legal team may help you understand the methods used to determine the monetary value of the noneconomic portion of your compensation claim or lawsuit.
 They also ensure to avoid undervaluing or underpaying your case due to a miscalculation.